What is the point of using grounding skills or nervous system regulation techniques?

 Possible techniques: Activating the senses (flavorful foods, essential oils, hot shower, etc.) and Physical movement are often helpful, but breathing and other techniques may help too - depends on the person!

 Benjamin had a pretty rough child and has developed an inner child "Trust Wound."
 He constantly feels insecure and needs people to tell him that he's doing well and making good decisions.
 Yes, he has a really hard time trusting other people and usually finds ways to not trust them.
-Please give FOUR ideas for how Benjamin can begin to heal his inner child.
+Please give TWO ideas for how he can start to heal his inner child.

 Different types of biofeedback therapies measure different body functions - but what the heck is the point?!